idkew/discoon/README.md

 Stealer with webhook protection.

 ### Educational purposes only
-Only use this on your own machine and do not use it maliciously.
+Don't use this project maliciously.

 ### License
 This project is licensed under the terms of the MIT license.